 Believe it or not, the desert offers plenty of spots to hang out in the water!
 The Colorado River lines Arizona's "west coast," and makes for some awesome recreation, from boating and fishing to hiking and relaxing!
-Party it up at Lake Havasu State Park, or keep it chill at Buckskin Mountain or Cattail Cove state parks!
+Party it up at Lake Havasu State Park on the water, or kick back on the beach.
+Whatever your speed, the Colorado River has got you!

-Head to high country and enjoy the fall colors at Fool Hollow Lake Recreation Area or Lyman Lake State Park!
-These two parks, though they lie less than hour apart, offer starkly different experiences.
+Head to high country and enjoy the fall colors at Fool Hollow Lake Recreation Area!
 Fool Hollow Lake brings you to a cozy forest getaway, relaxing on the water, tucked away between the pines.
-Lyman Lake is atop the high desert, with endless desert views and awesome fishing and hiking opportunities!
+This is an awesome park for a classic pine-tree getaway nearby Show Low, with camping, boating, fishing, and more!

 Spend the weekend at one of your favorite state parks with the whole family!
 Join in the Family Campout program to learn the ropes of camping, fishing, hiking, and more!
 Leaders take you on guided hikes through the great outdoors of the American Southwest!
 There are so many fun things to do in Arizona State Parks for all ages and skill sets!
 Camping and stargazing are just the beginning of your incredible adventure outdoors!
 Start exploring in Arizona today to find your best adventure!